svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 It would be nice if we could style our chart a little bit.
 We can set a number of options for our chart; more information is available on the Google Charts page (but be aware that not all functionality in Google Charts is available in Earth Engine).

 We're going to use `.setOptions` to label our X and Y axes, and to set our Y axis to logarithmic scale.
+> ## Google Charts
+>
+> Earth Engine displays charts through the Google Charts API.
+To read more about what kinds of options are available, you can read the [Google Charts documentation](https://developers.google.com/chart/interactive/docs/gallery/linechart).
+Unfortunately, the API isn't very well documented, and a lot of the options that are available in Google Charts aren't available in Earth Engine: you're kind of shooting in the dark here.
+{:. .callout}

 ~~~
   .setOptions({
     vAxis: {